 Thumbholes and Pockets

-Some shirts have pockets big enough for a smart phone while others are only big enough for a key or a small music player.
+Some shirts have pockets big enough for a smartphone while others are only big enough for a key or a small music player.
 Consider the location of the pocket based on your activity.
-Low pockets can be ideal for biking and hiking, but are not ideal if you are running where it's best to have a pocket on the chest or shoulder.
+Low pockets can be ideal for biking and hiking but are not ideal if you are running, when it's best to have a pocket on the chest or shoulder.

 Sun protective shirts are one of the most versatile layers you can buy.
 They offer UV protection and double either as a great base layer or around town travel shirt.
 There are as many styles of sun shirts as there are activities.
 Make sure you choose the shirt that best suits your outdoor lifestyle.